giorginolab/vmd_plumed/doc/INSTALL.md

           puts $env(VMDDIR)

-3. Replace files in _$VMDDIR/plugins/noarch/tcl/plumed*_ with those just extracted.
-(Disregard the version mismatch in the directory name).
-These are the important files to copy:
+3. Delete the directory  _$VMDDIR/plugins/noarch/tcl/plumed0.9_,
+   which contains the old version of the plugin.

+4. Unzip the archive downloaded at step 1 as a subdirectory of _$VMDDIR/plugins/noarch/tcl/_.
+At least the following files should be present:
    * vmdplumed.tcl
    * templates_list_v1.tcl
    * templates_list_v2_autogen.tcl
    * pkgIndex.tcl

-4. Done.
+5. Done.
 The plugin should appear in the _Extensions > Analysis >
    Collective Variable Analysis (PLUMED)_ menu upon VMD's next start.
 Verify the running version from _Help > About_.